yuifan/pexus4_dalvik/vm/mterp/README.txt

     will load from "armv5te/OP_NOP.S".
 A substitution dictionary will be applied (see below).

+  alt <opcode> <directory>

+    Can only appear after "op-start" and before "op-end".
+Similar to the "op" command above, but denotes a source file to override the entry in the alternate handler table.
+The opcode definition will come from the specified file, e.g. "alt OP_NOP armv5te" will load from "armv5te/ALT_OP_NOP.S".
+A substitution dictionary will be applied (see below).

   op-end

     Indicates the end of the opcode list.
-All 256 opcodes are emitted when this is seen, followed by any code that didn't fit inside the fixed-size instruction handler space.
+All kNumPackedOpcodes opcodes are emitted when this is seen, followed by any code that didn't fit inside the fixed-size instruction handler space.

-The order of "op" directives is not significant; the generation tool will extract ordering info from the VM sources.
+The order of "op" and "alt" directives are not significant; the generation tool will extract ordering info from the VM sources.

 Typically the form in which most opcodes currently exist is used in the "op-start" directive.
 For a new port you would start with "c",